MILITARY RAILROADS

 |

-There are many historical and contemporary publications that cover the in-depth history of the Brooklyn Navy Yard, and I leave it to those books to explain that history.
+There are many historical and contemporary publications that cover the in-depth history of the Brooklyn Navy Yard, and I will leave it to those books to explain that history.
+This website will focus upon the rail infrastructure of the Brooklyn Navy Yard.

 As for rail traffic, the Brooklyn Navy Yard received ship building supplies and coal as well as general freight via carfloat.
 It would be responsible not only for the hull construction of a vessel, but all the interior spaces as well, which basically means anything that was required in the construction of those vessels, was brought in.